jontad/KandidatArbete-STUNS/RoligEffekt/README.md

 ```

 #### IP
-IP can be determined by running the following:
+IP can be determined by running the following in terminal:

 ```jsx
 $ hostname -I